justeslam/offsec2/notes/windows_enumeration.md

 # Check all installed applications.
 We can query two registry keys to list both 32-bit and 64-bit applications in the Windows Registry with the Get-ItemProperty Cmdlet.
 We pipe the output to select with the argument displayname to only display the application's names.
 We begin with the 32-bit applications and then display the 64-bit applications.
 > netsh firewall show state
 > netsh firewall show config
+# Does the computer have an unexpected public ip, internal ip.. look into it
+> arp -A # -a
+> accesschk.exe -uwcqv "Authenticated Users" *
 # How well patched is the system?
 > wmic qfe get Caption,Description,HotFixID,InstalledOn
 > Get-ItemProperty "HKLM:\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\*" | select displayname # You should check whether the applications on the system have public exploits